opencdms-project/project-standards-team/data_model_review/README.md

 # Climate Data Management Systems - Data Model Review

+## Introduction

+Historically, a Climate Data Management System (CDMS) has been defined as "an integrated computer-based system that facilitates the effective archival, management, analysis, delivery and utilization of a wide range of integrated climate data" (WMO 2014).

+> Discussion of the future – to include reference to Earth Systems Approach (WMO 2019) and Reference Implementation.

+The `opencdms-data-model` repository contains physical data models for multiple systems.
+Physical models are defined in terms of the specific database management systems that has been used for implementation.
+Database schema described in SQL Data Definition Language (DDL)

+This report focuses on existing data models, focusing on systems that are in PRODUCTION USE IN NMHSs and are OpenCDMS focus systems

 ## Data model types

 The WMO Guidelines on climate data management ([WMO 2007](#wmo_2007)) establish three data model types that can be used to classify the approach taken in CDMS implementations.